Archie Thompson: Melbourne Victory

 Their quality forward play lead Melbourne to become both premiers and champions of the A-League in 2006–07.

 Thompson starred in the 2007 A-League Grand Final on 18 February 2007, scoring 5 goals and helping Melbourne Victory to a 6–0 thrashing of rivals Adelaide United.
 In becoming the first player to score more than 3 goals in an A-League match, Thompson exceeded his own expectations, predicting before the game that he would get a hat trick.
 For his efforts, Thompson was awarded the Joe Marston Medal as the Man of the Match.

 Thompson scored the winner against Robbie Fowler's North Queensland Fury in the third game of the 2009–10 A-League season.

 During the 2009–2010 Hyundai A League grand final between the Melbourne Victory and Sydney FC, Archie was stretchered off after only 12 minutes due to tearing his knee ligaments.
 During the post game interview, Archie confirmed that it looks like he will require a full knee reconstruction, resulting in him being out of action for up to 12 months.

 Thompson played his first game in the A-League 2010–11 season loss against Gold Coast United, after coming back from a major knee reconstruction.

 He went on to win the 2014–15 A-League and 2015 FFA Cup with Victory.

 On 30 April 2016, Melbourne Victory announced they hadn't renewed Thompson's contract with Thompson departing the club at the end of their 2016 ACL campaign.
 Thompson spent 11 seasons with the club, scoring 90 goals, 10 of them in finals matches (both numbers being records at the time of his departure from the club).

 On 12 September 2016, Thompson was appointed as a club ambassador of Melbourne Victory.

 National Premier Leagues Victoria

 On 6 August 2016, Thompson signed a short-term, two-game deal with National Premier Leagues Victoria team Heidelberg United.

-In something of a homecoming, Thompson signed up for a full season with Murray United FC, based in Albury–Wodonga, home of his parents, ahead of the 2017 National Premier Leagues Victoria 2 season.
+In something of a homecoming, Thompson signed up for a full season with Murray United FC, based in Wodonga, home of his parents, ahead of the 2017 National Premier Leagues Victoria 2 season.
 He made his debut for Murray United as a 57th-minute substitute against Melbourne City FC NPL.